elvisyjlin/eval-gans/README.md

-# Evaluation of Generative Adversarial Networks
+# An Evaluation of Generative Adversarial Networks

+An evaluation of recent variants of generative adversarial networks by PyTorch

 ## Requirements